Opinion | Why women at Wimbledon deserve to play the same number of sets as the men

-On Saturday, Serena Williams takes on Simona Halep in the women's final at Wimbledon.
-But it seems that the most dramatic narrative from this year's tournament has already run its course.
+On Saturday, Serena Williams took on Simona Halep in the women's final at Wimbledon.
+Williams lost quickly to Halep in straight sets, 6-2, 6-2.
+But even before the two took to the court, it seemed that the most dramatic narrative from this year's tournament has already run its course.
 I watched most of the Wimbledon women’s third-round match between 15-year-old American Cori “Coco” Gauff and Slovenia’s Polona Hercog in open-mouthed disbelief.
 Gauff, the youngest player to qualify for Wimbledon in the Open era, ousted her living idol days earlier in the first round and staved off two match points to defeat Hercog in a deciding third set.

 It was the performative drama Nike commercials are made of.
 The entirety of Wimbledon’s Henman Hill, Gauff’s hometown watch party in Delray Beach, Florida and the living room in Bend, Oregon where I was watching, erupted with glee.
 In the moment I struggled to think of another women’s Grand Slam match where a third set had ripened with such emotional intensity.